 If expectations are high, but the level of challenge is too low, pupils will graft, the ‘basics’ of presentation, organisation of books, completion of tasks and compliance with instructions will be high, but the work may be misleadingly superficial, lacking depth and complexity – perhaps too much regurgitation and not enough contemplation.

 If challenge is high but expectations are low, some self-motivated pupils will fly, thriving on the intellectually demanding questions you ask, bringing enough prior knowledge to make sense of complex new material, and having enough independence to keep their notes in order; but many will fall off the bottom, allowed to get away with not contributing, not working hard enough, not handing in their homework, with each lesson they cruise through further suppressing their progress until they simply can’t access the challenges you set because they don’t have the foundations (of knowledge and habits of work and of mind), to build upon.
-Certainly in the early part of my career I made the mistake, not of ensure lessons were appropriately challenging, but in failing to recognise the parallel importance of having equally high expectations of what pupils did in response to that challenge.
+Certainly in the early part of my career I made the mistake, not of failing to ensure lessons were appropriately challenging, but of failing to recognise the parallel importance of having equally high expectations of what pupils did in response to that challenge.
 Linked to this, I under-estimated the importance of securing prior knowledge in order to ensure that all pupils could flourish rather than flounder when they engaged with new content and difficult questions.

 The optimum goal for a lesson, obviously, is appropriately high challenge and high expectations.
-Require pupils to graft, wrestling to answer appropriately difficult, meaningful questions.
+Require pupils to graft, wrestling to answer appropriately difficult, meaningful questions about complex material.
 Insist upon good habits and a consistent work ethic, and calibrate the level of challenge so that it is attainable but only with effort.
 Complementing expectations, we must also ensure that we build pupils’ confidence: reassuring pupils, praising pupils, helping pupils, encouraging pupils, advising them when they have made errors – we can’t simply expect, we will need to model, guide and lead them; success will breed success.

 In thinking about how we make lessons more challenging, it is important that what I have defined here as challenge and expectations are not conflated.
 Expectations complement challenge, and are essential for all pupils to rise to the challenge – at the risk of crude over-simplification, it is not enough to ask a challenging question if you accept “dunno” as an answer.
 But high expectations alone do not ensure that a lesson is sufficiently challenging at an intellectual level.
 Books might look good but how hard have pupils had to think to write that answer?
 You need to know your subject and know your pupils’ learning in your subject (both the pupils in front of you and generally) to get the level of challenge right: we need to lay the secure foundations of knowledge, of ways of examining the world, of disciplinary processes and the habits of mind that are needed to access the challenge you have set, and provide the right scaffolding to help them reach greater heights or the tunnels to greater depths.